5 reasons why people leave church plants, why it hurts, and what to do

 3. The idea of a thing is sexier than the doing of a thing.

 I remember being 18k feet up hiking with a buddy.
 We were wet from hiking hours in the cold rain.
 We were in our cots, bundled in our mummy bags and shaking trying to get warm.
 I thought chattering teeth was something in cartoons.
 I understood it in that moment.
 It sucked.
 I didn’t want to be there.

 “Hike to Everest base camp they said.
 It’ll be fun they said.
 The idea of this was way different than actually doing it.”

-We laughed and shook for the next long while until our body temperatures warmed up.
+We laughed and shook for the next long while until our body temps warmed up.

 It’s the same way with launching anything.
 It takes an enormous amount of energy to get lift off.
 It’s more than all hands on deck.
 It takes as many people as possible willing to embrace discomfort for as long as possible.
 All while people are complaining that you aren’t as polished or have as many ministries as the 20 year old mega church down the street.